Tickets and Prices

 We actively support the RCA and Drink Aware’s Pace Yourself campaign – encouraging responsible drinking on a raceday to make sure you last the distance.
 Find out more about Drink Aware here but the message is simple – allow one soft drink to every alcoholic one.

-Visit Beverley with confidence knowing that we have a zero tolerance policy on antisocial behaviour; the police are present at all racedays and anyone found to be drunk and disorderly will be evicted with no refund.
+Visit Beverley with confidence knowing that we have a zero tolerance policy on antisocial behaviour; the police are present at most racedays and anyone found to be drunk and disorderly will be evicted with no refund.

 What to Wear

 We operate a suggested dress code at Beverley.
 This is the most relaxed area on course, feel free to dress comfortably – shorts, T-shirts and (non-offensive!) fancy dress are all fine.